Sunday, January 25, 2026

 Though bitter winds of parting fiercely fell,

-I wove our days in memory’s tender mind.
+I wove our days like shelter in my mind.

-My wings were borne by conscience clear and bright,
+My path was lit by conscience clear and bright,

 I thought that loss would grant my spirit light,